collabovid/collabovid/README.md

 It is also possible to execute a task from code or via the admin dashboard at the `/dashboard/tasks` url.

+### Elasticsearch

+We are using a free version of [Elasticsearch](https://www.elastic.co/) for keyword search, to improve the ordering of the semantic search and to show suggestions for various model names in *web*.
+In order to connect Django and Elasticsearch we use the `django-elasticsearch-dsl` package (see [GitHub](https://github.com/django-es/django-elasticsearch-dsl)) which in turn was build up on `elasticsearch-dsl` (see [GitHub](https://github.com/elastic/elasticsearch-dsl-py/)).
+The Django specific package implements all necessary signals that trigger index updates once a database object is changed.
+The Elasticsearch indices are defined in the *collabovid-shared* package, i.e. `data/documents.py`.
+Elasticsearch won't be activated by default.
+The environment variable `USING_ELASTICSEARCH=1` has to be set for every component.
+To initialize Elasticsearch use the following command

+    python manage.my search_index --rebuild

+The default Elasticsearch URL is defined in the `elasticsearch_settings.py` and is set to `localhost:9200`.
+To change the address set the environment variable `ELASTICSEARCH_URL`.

 ### Scrape